salilab/imp/modules/test/README.md

-Support for running tests of IMP functionality.
-Most of this is centered around the python `unittest` module.
+\brief Support for running tests of IMP functionality.

+Most of this is centered around the Python `unittest` module.

 # Info